illumos/ipd/ipd/0002/README.md

 also to add source-specific checks relatively easily.
 For example, unchecked `kmem_alloc(..., KM_NOSLEEP)`, unchecked user-supplied integers, Spectre gadget discovery, etc.

+In addition, a range of existing smatch checks are already catching real, new, bugs in the Illumos code base.

 ## Implementation